ellohez/GL-Project/README.md

+# GL Project
+## Introduction
-# User Registration and Login page web pages that put the User First by focusing on accessibility, useability and responsiveness.
+** TLDR - User Registration and Login page web pages that put the User First by focusing on accessibility, useability and responsiveness.

 This user-centered project aims to reduce the cognitive load on the user by splitting the process into small manageable steps.
 This should help memory or cognition but also follows general UX guidance which states that this eases any user’s perception of how difficult a process is to complete.